CNA Long-Term Care Insurance Premium Increases

 TOP CONSUMER RIGHTS FIRM

 Hagens Berman is one of the most successful consumer-rights law firms in the U.S. and has bested some of the nation's largest corporations on behalf of those most vulnerable to corporate greed and negligence.
 The firm has secured more than $260 billion in settlements against insurance companies, Big Tobacco, the nation's largest pharmaceutical conglomerates and others.
-Your claims will be handled by experts in consumer-rights law.
+Your claims will be handled by attorneys experienced in consumer-rights law.

 NO COST TO YOU